AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 ## The Frame.io Permissions Model

-Custom Actions have a special permissions model: they belong to a Workspace, not to any specific user who exists on an Account.
+Custom Actions have a special permissions model: they belong to a Workspace, not to any specific User who exists on an Account.
 That means:

-* Any Content Admin can create a Custom Action on a Workspace.
+* Any Content Admin can create a custom Action in a Workspace
+* Any Member of a Workspace can execute an Action
-* Any Content Admin can modify or delete a Custom Action that exists on a Team.
-Once modified, all users will immediately see the result of the change.
+Any Content Admin can modify or delete a custom Action in a Workspace.
+Once modified, all Users that are Members of that Workspace will immediately see the change

 ## Security and Verification

-By default, all Custom Actions have a signing key generated during their creation.
+By default, all Actions have a signing key generated when created.
 This is not configurable.
 This key can be used to verify that the request originates from Frame.io.
 Included in the `POST` request are the following:

 | Name     | Description     |
 | ---------- | ---------- |